 Given the country's political polarization, Televisión Universitaria de Tarija stands out for offering information that's closer to the people and their information needs.
 The mobile units, for example, travel to various parts of the city and report on local events as well as activities of the indigenous Weenhayek, Tapieté and Guaraní communities whose voices are rarely heard in traditional media.
 They also report on those who risked opening a new business after losing their jobs during the pandemic.

 "People now have a supportive media," said Yobana Knaudt, a journalist and the station's anchor.
 "They feel good, and the team feels motivated."
-After taking part in the MediaLab project, she changed her journalistic approach and now wants her work to be closer to the audience's needs.
+After taking part in the MediaLab project, she changed her journalistic approach and now wants her work to get closer to the audience's needs.
 "This is not just about information because there's also a solidarity aspect," she stressed.
 "Helping and listening to people has changed everything, and the audience now even comes to us."

 "News itself can be cold," she continued, "so we have to look for reactions, for people to get involved."
 The results have been impressive: Televisión Universitaria de Tarija is now the local channel of choice for those living in Tarija, and second to the national network UNITEL.